London Hospitals Facing tsunami Of Virus Patients: NHS Official - UrduPoint

 London, (UrduPoint / Pakistan Point News - 26th Mar, 2020 ) :Hospitals in the British capital are being overwhelmed by COVID-19 patients, the head of an organisation representing bosses in the state-run National Health Service said on Thursday.

-The chief executive of NHS Providers, Chris Hopson, told BBC radio that London hospitals had seen an "explosion of demand... in seriously ill patients", likening it to a "continuous tsunami".
+The chief executive of NHS Providers, Chris Hopson, told BBC radio that London hospitals had seen an "explosion of demand... in seriously ill patients", likening it to a "continuous tsunami", with numbers predicted to surge in the next fortnight.

+"They talk about wave, after wave after wave," he said.
+"The word that's often used to me is a sort of continuous tsunami."
+According to the latest figures, 463 people have died from the virus and more than 9,500 people have been infected.
+London makes up a third of the UK total.

+The government is opening a temporary 4,000-bed hospital at an exhibition centre in London next week to treat patients with the virus.